Security is stability!

 You will trust God and believe His Word and His promises.

 And you will fulfill your God-given prophetic calling.

 The Power of Security ~ and how to be Healed of Insecurity

-This week’s blog is an excerpt from lectures I am preparing for the Enliven Prophetic School .
-I will be sharing 6 reasons why security is important to prophetic ministry, along with keys to freedom from insecurity.
-These classes should be available during the next week.
+This week’s blog is an excerpt from lectures in the Enliven Prophetic School .
+I share 6 reasons why security is important to prophetic ministry, along with keys to freedom from insecurity.

 This self-paced, video lecture school is for anyone who would like to learn and grow in the gift and ministry of prophecy and includes classes for discerners as well.